Bandai Namco Studios: History

 On April 1, 2014, Namco Bandai Studios was renamed Bandai Namco Studios Inc., following an effort by its parent company to unify the Bandai Namco brand across its international divisions.
 The company began development on virtual reality arcade games the same month, which were designed for Bandai Namco Entertainment's VR Zone chain of video arcades.
 In 2016, Bandai Namco Studios released Summer Lesson, a virtual reality game designed for the PlayStation VR headset.
-The Vancouver division closed on November 16, 2018, though a "skeleton crew" was kept to support Tekken Mobile, and opened a Malaysia division in 2016.
+The Vancouver division closed on November 16, 2018, though a "skeleton crew" was kept to support Tekken Mobile, while a Malaysia division was opened in Selangor in 2016.
 Bandai Namco Studios won the "Grand Prize" award at the Japan Game Awards for its work on Super Smash Bros.
 Ultimate, as well as the "Japan Game Awards 2019 Minister of Economy, Trade and Industry Award" from the organization.
-Bandai Namco Research Inc. was established in 2019 with some of the research and development departments of Bandai Namco Studios being transferred to this complete new company.
+Bandai Namco Research Inc. was established in 2019 with some of the research and development departments of Bandai Namco Studios being transferred to this completely new company.

 In October 2021, Bandai Namco Studios announced the establishment of the indie label GYAAR Studio within the studio.
 They plan to release at least one independent game title per year, where each title will be developed by a team of creators from among the studio's young staff.
 Their first game Survival Quiz City will be published by Phoenixx.

 On November 14, 2023, Bandai Namco Studios revealed for the first time that they now have two dedicated teams called Studio 2 and Studio S for commissioned projects for other publishers, with Nintendo being the main contributor for the past works and likely for future works.
 Studio S has focused on supporting the Mario Kart series since 2014 as well as Arms, while Studio 2 has been mainly involved in the Super Smash Bros. series since the 4th installment as the lead development studio.

 In July 2024, B.B.
 Studio, which was in the past a subsidiary of parent company Bandai Namco Entertainment became a direct subsidiary of Bandai Namco Studios.
 On March 3, 2025, Bandai Namco announced the change of name of B.B.
 Studio to Bandai Namco Forge Digitals.

-Company structure

-Its offices in Malaysia and Singapore, Bandai Namco Studios Malaysia and Bandai Namco Studios Singapore, are based out of Selangor, Malaysia and Infinite Studios, Singapore respectively.
+In November 2025, Bandai Namco sold 80% of Bandai Namco Studios Singapore to Nintendo, with the latter becoming a subsidiary of Nintendo as Nintendo Studios Singapore.